arduino/docs-content/content/software/app-lab/5.bricks/2.use-bricks/use-bricks.md

 ## Use Bricks in Python

-After adding a Brick, you must import and initialize it in your `python/main.py` file to use its features.
+After adding a Brick, you must import its Python package into your App's `main.py` file to instantiate its classes or call its functions.

-The exact implementation depends on the Brick, but generally, you will:
+### Managed Bricks

+The vast majority of Bricks follow a managed execution pattern.
+You import the class, instantiate it to register it with the orchestrator, and call its methods:

-1. **Import:** Import the Brick from its namespace (or its folder name if it's a Custom Brick).
+1. Import the Brick's Python package from the `arduino.app_bricks` namespace (or directly by its folder name if it's a Custom Brick).
-2. **Initialize:** Instantiate the Brick object so the App framework can manage its background lifecycle.
+2. Instantiate the Brick class (for class-based Bricks) or call its plain functions directly.
-3. **Launch the App:** Call `App.run()` at the very bottom of your script to start all registered Bricks.
+3. Call `App.run()` at the very bottom of your script to start all registered Bricks.

 ```python
 from arduino.app_utils import App